 Christkindlmarkt on Marienplatz, Munich’s main square, is the king of Christmas markets (Weihnachtsmarkt in German) in Bavaria.
 With almost 150 market stands and 3 million visitors every year, it still manages to be cozy and not overcrowded.

 Nikolaimarkt (Nikolausmarkt) was the first Munich Christmas market documented back in 1310.
 In 1806, it was renamed the Christmarkt, and since 1972 Marienplatz has become its permanent location.
-The market operates from the Friday before the Advent Sunday till Christmas Eve.
+The market operates from late November till Christmas Eve.

-Christkindlmarkt on Marienplatz covers the area of 20,000 sq. m, stretching from Marienplatz to the old town hall (Altes Rathaus), and from Weinstraße to the Sternenplatzl at Rindermarkt.
-The major highlight is the 30-meter Christmas tree towering over the town hall Neues Rathaus, decorated with 2,500 lights.
-You can spend the whole day strolling through the stalls selling handmade crafts, trying delicious snacks and taking pictures with the Neues Rathaus on the backdrop.
+Christkindlmarkt on Marienplatz covers the area of 5 acres (2 ha) stretching from Marienplatz to the old town hall (Altes Rathaus), and from Weinstraße to the Sternenplatzl at Rindermarkt.
+The major highlight is the 100-foot (30-m) Christmas tree towering over the town hall Neues Rathaus, decorated with 2,500 lights.
+You can spend the whole day strolling through the stalls selling handmade crafts, trying delicious snacks, and taking pictures with the Neues Rathaus on the backdrop.
 Crafts range from typical German decorations and sheepskin coats to nostalgic photographs and art objects.
 Food includes chestnuts, stollen, fruit cake, and “Zwetschgenmandl,” a snack made from dried fruits.
-For more information, you can check the official website.

-Christmas Village in the Kaiserhof of the Residenz (November 19–December 22, 2020)
+Christmas Village in the Kaiserhof of the Residenz (November 19–December 22, 2020—CANCELED)

 When you are done with Marienplatz, check out other iconic markets such as the Christmas village in the Courtyard of the Munich Residenz, known in German as Das Weihnachtsdorf im Kaiserhof der Residenz, on Residenzstrasse 1 (Odeonsplatz).
 It's a nice cozy spot to stop by for mulled wine and traditional crafts like ornaments and dolls.